kanopi/cms-updates-orb/README.md

 It will allow for updates using a composer method or using the respected CMS's tool (Drush/WPCLI).

+This uses CircleCI's schedule triggers flows.
+Please look at this [video on how to setup triggers](https://www.loom.com/share/9e82734ee48d47809927102f40a0c4ae) in the CircleCI UI.

 For more information please reach out to one of the following people either in slack or email:

 * Sean Dietrich <sean@kanopi.com>